 I teach courses and workshops in creative writing, crime fiction, creative nonfiction, and strategies for writers in writing, revising, publishing, and marketing and promotion.
 I also teach popular fiction writing for the Northwestern University’s MFA in Prose and Poetry and have previously taught at Ball State University, Roosevelt University, Yale Writers’ Workshop, Rocky Mountain Fiction Writers Colorado Gold Conference, Antioch Writers’ Workshop, Chicago Writers Workshop, Midwest Writers Workshop, StoryStudio Chicago, as well as many for many association chapters and meetings.

 Looking for a speaker or panelist?
 My special interests include psychological suspense thrillers and amateur detective mysteries, historical mysteries, mysteries with strong female protagonists (and also troubled ones!), mysteries that address social ills, Chicago crime fiction, Midwestern crime fiction, writing unreliable narrators, and writing difficult-to-like protagonists.
 Pet craft topics include suspense, point of view, characterization, and tackling daunting writing projects.
 I can also talk about the value of reading and writing (other than publication) and the influence of libraries and writing associations for writers for as long as you’ll let me.
+Thanks to recent events (har, har), I can also tie the joy of reading and writing to being a breast cancer.

 Sample talks: